A Path to Prosperity and Resilience

 Convene Expertise

-• Peer-learning networks rooted in African experience
+• Host peer-learning networks rooted in African experience

 A Path to African Ownership